Perspective | Trump loves the rule of law. As long as it targets his enemies.

 Sexual assault is wrong, not to mention illegal, a notion hardly in dispute.
 The facts: A number of women have accused Trump of sexual assault.
 One woman has accused Biden, and there are considerable problems with her account of what happened 27 years ago.
 Both men deny the accusations, but only one paid off a porn star and bragged on video about assaults.
 But both sides agree that sexual assault is a crime.

 In all instances, the differences between the sides are overwhelmingly in the realm of facts.
-Trump pushes an outrageous and false conspiracy theory that TV host Joe Scarborough killed an aide, but at least Trump says that he accepts the notion that murder is wrong.
+Trump pushes an outrageous and false conspiracy theory that TV host Joe Scarborough killed an aide, but at least Trump says he accepts the notion that murder is wrong.
+(There are egregious exceptions, as when he tweeted early Friday that “when the looting starts, the shooting starts,” signaling his proposed extrajudicial response to the Minneapolis protests over the killing of George Floyd.)
 Both sides use some alternative facts, but Trump and his supporters have it down to a science; a Trump aide coined the term.
-The president breaks ground in his ability to sell those distortions to American voters as easily as he sold almost $1 billion in casino bonds to investors in the 1990s.
+The president breaks ground in his ability to sell the distortions to voters as easily as he sold almost $1 billion in casino bonds to investors in the 1990s.
 Now, instead of doing his job and letting doctors do theirs, he is selling novel cures for covid-19.
 Trump has spent his life selling alternative facts.

 That would suggest we are doomed to a spiral of propaganda and the consequent destruction of the rule of law.
 It’s hard to discount the possibility, however remote, that we follow the path of the Weimar Republic in Germany in the 1930s — when a republican form of government was taken over by people who simultaneously embraced and manipulated legal norms, accusing their opponents of being corrupt and undermining the rule of law while flouting those norms themselves.